Year 3

 Writing Opportunities

 Throughout the year we give them many opportunities to write for different purposes.
-They have short writing tasks as well as longer ones on a Thursday when we do Big Write.
+We are following the ‘Talk For Writing’ method where we rehearse orally the piece of work before practising writing it together and then writing their own version changing different aspects.
 Children will write both fiction and non-fiction pieces including retelling a story, instructions, acrostic poems, diary entries and newspaper articles to name but a few.
 This is a chance for your child to let their imagination flow and demonstrate skills such as handwriting, vocabulary, punctuation and grammar, which are all taught throughout the week.

 Handwriting